anto1282/G-WEB_Fraud_Detection/reports/README.md

 > Answer:

 --- question 12 fill here ---
 We used config files in yaml format to parse arguments to the training.
 We have 7 different parameters which could be tuned.
-Learning rate, batchsize, nr. of channels in hidden layer, nr. of attention heads, drop fraction, number of epochs and a loss function regularization weight.
+Learning rate, batchsize, nr. of channels in hidden layer, nr. of attention heads, drop out fraction, number of epochs and a loss function regularization weight.

 ### Question 13